 I plugged in the PSU, pressed the power button, and voila!
 I got the BIOS!!!

-4. Install the OS
+4. Install the OS Link to heading

 I decided to use Ubuntu as the OS for my PC.
 I wanted to save $120 by not using Windows, and I wanted a traditional desktop feel.
 Ubuntu is great.
 It’s easy to use, it’s stable, and there is a huge community of support.
 Plus, it’s built on the Debian branch of Linux, which I’m familiar with thanks to my time using Raspbian.